flume-cloud-services/database/README.md

         - Internal Server Error Status
 ```

-Then you have to insert data into a specific table using `/insert` :
+Then you have to insert data into a specific table using [SJSON](https://github.com/tidwall/sjson) (I recommend you to know the basics of [GJSON Syntax](https://github.com/tidwall/gjson#path-syntax)) and the route `/insert` :

 ```
 POST /insert

 Body:
     - database: The database name
-    - table: The table name
+    - query: The GJSON query
     - content: The JSON stringified content of the table

 Return: